libbyshoop/csinparallel/modules/RPiCluster/source/index.rst

   /media/cluster_files node2(rw,sync,no_root_squash,no_subtree_check)
   /media/cluster_files node3(rw,sync,no_root_squash,no_subtree_check)

 Next, we will need to permanently mount the external drive on the head node so that it automatically mounts itself in /media/cluster_files when the system is rebooted.
-To do this the fstab file on the head node will have the following line at the end:
+To do this we will eject the pen drive and then edit the fstab file on the head node by adding the following line at the end:

 ::